How Vitamin D Helps Prevent Cold And Flu In Toddlers

 It is quite heartening to know that nature has provided a solution to this problem.
 According to the Academy of nutrition and dietetics, the nutrients that build the immune system include vitamins A, C, E, protein and zinc among others.
 Recent investigations have proved that vitamin D has a very important role in immune function.
 In fact, much importance has been given to the role of vitamin D to prevent colds and flu in toddlers and kids.

 How vitamin D helps prevent cold and flu

 Initially, vitamin D was known only to maintain healthy bones, teeth and muscles.
 But today, research has shown the multifaceted role of this vitamin in the body.
 Although in its teething stage, there is some evidence of the role of vitamin D in preventing cold and flu.
-Martineau et al in their recent study entitled, “Vitamin D supplementation to prevent acute respiratory tract infections,” observed that individuals who had daily or weekly supplementation of vitamin D had a lower chance of contracting respiratory infections.
+Martineau et al in their recent study titled, “Vitamin D supplementation to prevent acute respiratory tract infections,” observed that individuals who had daily or weekly supplementation of vitamin D had a lower chance of contracting respiratory infections.
 They also analysed that in cases of bacterial and viral attack, vitamin D supports the release of antimicrobial agents which could prevent the entry of disease causing organisms in the respiratory system.

 Daily dosage guidelines based on age (2-3 years, 3 and above)